 College of Humanities, Arts, and Sciences

-School of Music faculty artist Heather Peyton will present an oboe recital.
-Repertoire and collaborators to be announced.
+UNI brass faculty members will collaborate to present this chamber music recital.
+Collaborators and repertoire to be announced.
 This event is free and open to the public.